-Curious and Beautiful Dunedin
+Curious and beautiful Dunedin

-Historic and sophisticated, Dunedin is the quintessential university city.
-Originally modelled on Edinburgh in Scotland, it is one of the best preserved Victorian and Edwardian cities in the Southern Hemisphere.
+Modelled on Edinburgh in Scotland, it is one of the best preserved Victorian and Edwardian cities in the Southern Hemisphere.

 A golden trail of beaches and dizzying cliffs skirt the city’s thundering Pacific Ocean flank, where seals, penguins, albatross – and incredible surf – can be found.

-Exploring the City
+Exploring the city

-As well as the lure of the coast, other attractions include the fairy-tale-like historic Dunedin Railway Station, and reputedly the World’s steepest street, Baldwin Street, which runs an annual (and literal) gut-buster race.
+As well as the lure of the spectacular coastal landscape, other attractions include the fairytale-like historic Dunedin Railway Station, and reputedly the world’s steepest street, Baldwin Street, which runs an annual (and literal) gut-buster race.

-The colourful city centre, just a few minutes’ walk from the historic campus area, is full of cafes, restaurants, bars, boutiques and shopping centres of an international standard.
+The colourful city centre, just a few minutes’ walk from the campus, is full of cafes, restaurants, bars, boutiques and shopping centres of an international standard.

-The city centre hosts a modern public art gallery housing one of New Zealand’s best international art collections, with theatres, museums and libraries which rank among the country’s finest.
+The city centre hosts a modern public art gallery housing one of New Zealand’s best international art collections, theatres, museums and libraries which rank among the country’s finest.

 Dunedin is known for its culinary experiences.
-Award-winning restaurants serve up fresh local seafood and delicacies, quirky bars are found in intriguing alleyways, funky cafes filled with coffee purists and connoisseurs and an entertainment precinct that thrives on the vibrancy, brought about by being a university city.
+Award-winning restaurants serve fresh local seafood and delicacies, quirky bars are found in intriguing alleyways, funky cafes filled with coffee purists and connoisseurs and an entertainment precinct that thrives on the vibrancy, brought about by being a university city.

 Dunedin has an iconic style.
 Visit the studios of the country’s top designers; browse the contemporary designer boutiques, artisan jewellery workshops and the hidden delights of our vintage shopping precinct.